Find your home on the Cote d’Azur

-People with an international lifestyle appreciate our swift services; from first selection round, the local viewings, up to your final signature at the notary.
+People with an international lifestyle appreciate our swift services; from the first selection round, the local viewings, up to your final signature at the notary.
 With our international team, you receive the information you are looking for, seven days a week.
-We pride ourselves in giving our customers a great service.
+We pride ourselves on giving our customers great service.

-We proudly present the best-handpicked properties along the French Riviera.
+Our international portfolio of quality real estate is made for people that love the sun, the sea, and an international lifestyle.
 If you can’t find directly what you’re looking for, do contact us and let us make a personal selection that fits your budget and your wishes.
-Our real estate services are free of cost.
-If you want to be informed about properties on the French Riviera, we kindly invite you to subscribe to our real estate newsletter.
+Our services are free of cost.
+If you want to be informed about new properties on the French Riviera, Ibiza, Portugal or Mauritius, we kindly invite you to subscribe to our real estate newsletter.

 Buying property in France might make you feel overwhelmed by the paperwork.
 Where you can buy in, let’s say Finland a property with one simple A4 sheet, in France a real estate purchase activates many people and open lots of dossiers.
 When your heart says ‘Oh yes, this is my dream house’, at the same time, your logic sense whispers: ‘Be careful, they’re all French…and it might be complicated!’
 Luckily, we are Dutch property consultants and we can assure you that in France the buying process has become very transparent.
 As a matter a fact; you are very well protected against any scam or uncertainty.